ValentynaKucheriava/Case-Study/README.md

 |Research Engineer	|37

-#### Question 6: How salaries and the popularity of these roles have changed over the past few year?
+#### Question 6: Have there been any significant fluctuations in salary or job popularity across the years?
 ```
 SELECT work_year,
        COUNT(*) as number_jobs,